ikny/lem-dev/dev/log.md

 My added one:
 4) this could lead to the need of specifying that in every level of some nested function, so I have decided to just do it at the lowest level.
 Perhaps Kryl will enlighten me in the matter of exception handling.

+### This is strange
+Suddenly I am able to record 60 tracks and everything functions normally.
+Not a single output overflow printed...
+I will just assume that the program miraculously fixed itself, and focus on the real problem:

+**starting recording on beat**.
+I suppose the easiest solution would be to implement some sort of clock, and synchronize the metronome sample to it.

+After examining the metronome sample in audacity, it seems that the main click is happening in the first 20 ms, so just create a clock on time would probably work and nobody would notice... now I realized that the easiest solution is probably again modulo frames or so... this would start recording on **the next** beat, but would not work to include the bit of sound before the start of recording, if it came slightly later than it should...

+## 10.2.
+### Starting on a beat
+Adding the feature above.
+If the `post_production` gets the track including the whole beats in which the `start` and the `end` happened, and the indexes ("framestamps") on which they happened, it is very easy to determine which beats should be included in the track and which should not (round the track).

+So the `StreamManager` needs to include the starting and the ending beat.

+#### Ending beat
+For the ending beat, this should be fairly easy (`stop_recording()` sets flag `stopping recording` to True.
+Callback calculates where "the beat" is \[there should always be one callback call "on beat"] and if `stopping recording` is True and it is "on beat" callback, `_recording` is set to False).

+#### Starting beat
+For the starting beat this means to have some sort of buffer containing the past input from the last beat until now.
+This could be circular buffer, being rewrited every beat ("on beat" is on idx zero).
+When `start_recording()` happens, \[0:now] (that is \[last_beat:now]) of this buffer is taken as a base for `recorded_track`.

+How to determine "now"? `current_frame % len_beat` should work.